-5 Best Features for Improving Call Center Agent Performance
+5 Ways to Improve Call Center Agent Performance

-A successful call system requires a number of tools and robust software to improve call center agent performance and help managers track and optimize workflows.
-Whether you’re a small and efficient team fielding customer calls or a 300+ agent call center, keeping up-to-date on the tools your team needs to maximize productivity and performance requires regular industry research and occasional software upgrades.
+A thriving call center requires a number of tools and robust software to support call center agent performance and help managers track and optimize workflows.
+Whether you’re a small team fielding customer calls or a 300+ agent call center, keeping up-to-date on the tools your team needs to maximize productivity and performance requires regular industry research and occasional software upgrades.

-To help you ensure that your call center is focusing on the set of tools best able to boost performance and keep your call center running smoothly, check out this list of the five best software features you can adopt for better agent performance.
+With so many tools to choose from today to help improve your call center agent performance, it’s important to know which are most helpful to boost performance and keep your call center running smoothly.
+Check out this list of the five best software features you can adopt for better call center agent performance.

 A call script might include a wide range of data, from detailed caller information and identification to preset introductions, questions, answers, solutions, responses, and/or suggestions that help agents respond to their caller’s queries quickly and professionally.
 From the first greeting and preliminary questions to offering solutions and saying goodbye, a call script provides agents with an easy, brand-compliant method for addressing concerns and resolving problems.

-With improvements in AI and machine learning, agents no longer have to rely solely on their own quick-thinking or encyclopedic knowledge of the product while trying to help a customer.
+With improvements in artificial intelligence (AI) and machine learning, agents no longer have to rely solely on their own quick-thinking or encyclopedic knowledge of the product while trying to help a customer.
 Rather, a call script can help guide agents, no matter their experience level, through a series of answers, solutions, and responses that are brand compliant.
-A good call script has built-in flexibility with both input and output fields, designated workflows, and variables that can significantly improve agent performance and customer satisfaction.
+A good call script has built-in flexibility with input and output fields, designated workflows, and variables that can significantly improve agent performance and customer satisfaction.